Kyeemagh: History

-John Goode had property in West Botany Street, from which he built a private road to Seven Mile Beach, as Lady Robinsons Beach was known then.
-Goode Street was named in his honour, but this later became Bestic Street.
-Maps (Commonwealth Electoral Rolls, 1925, 1928) show a second street named in honour of John Goode, off Bestic Street.

 Geography

 Kyeemagh is a quiet, residential district located in a triangle of land with Lady Robinsons Beach to the east, Cooks River and Muddy Creek forming a northwest boundary and Bestic Street bordering the south.
 Maps in Commonwealth Electoral Rolls show no development in the area in 1909 (Lang/Rockdale) or 1915(Illawarra/Rockdale).
 Maps in the 1925 and 1928 Rolls (Barton/Rockdale) show a very dense, cramped settlement, Filby Estate, between Goode Street and the bay.
 Adair Street and Annie Street lie east from Goode Street.
 Other streets include Coy, Derby, Henry and William Streets.
 There appear to be numerous other lanes and walking tracks in the settlement.
 None have persisted.
-This settlement was replaced by a larger, more sparsely-populated suburb named Kyeemagh.
+This settlement was replaced by a larger, more sparsely populated suburb named Kyeemagh.
 The area was served by a bus route between the shopping centres of Rockdale and Brighton Le Sands.

 Landmarks

 Kyeemagh is located on the southern bank of the Cooks River and the eastern bank of Muddy Creek.
 Lady Robinson Beach and Cook Park run along the eastern border.
 A small group of shops is located in Bestic Street near General Holmes Drive.
 Other parks include Kyeemagh Reserve and Lance Stoddert Reserve.

 The Brighton Le Sands Amateur Fisherman's Association and TS Sirius, an Australian Navy Cadet unit, is located in Bestic Street, beside Muddy Creek.
-C-side restaurant, part of the Cyprus-Hellene Club (formerly the site of Hashams take-away shop), is located in Cooks Park, on General Holmes Drive, close to the beach.

 The Endeavour Bridge links Kyeemagh to Sydney Airport, Botany and Mascot.
 The entrance of the M5 Motorway is also located here which links to Arncliffe, Kingsgrove, Beverly Hills and west to Liverpool and Campbelltown.
 Kyeemagh Public School is located on Beehag and Jacobson Avenues.